HOW TO ROAD TRIP AUSTRALIA

-Another popular Australian Road Trio, due to accessibility and popular beaches, is the Sydney to Queensland coastal drive (which includes the popular Sydney to Brisbane Road Trip), along the Pacific Coast.
+Another popular Australian Road Trip, due to accessibility and popular beaches, is the Sydney to Queensland coastal drive (which includes the popular Sydney to Brisbane Road Trip), along the Pacific Coast.

-If you are planning an East Coast of Australia Road Trip, note that the 900 km long there is diversity in attractions on this road trip, from beach side towns, rivers, sub tropical hinterland, wineries and the hippie and surf element Bryon Bay.
+If you are planning an East Coast of Australia Road Trip, note that the 900 km long Brisbane to Sydney drive, there is diversity in attractions on this road trip, from beach side towns, rivers, sub tropical hinterland, wineries and the hippie and surf element Bryon Bay.

 There’s the Hunter Valley wine region, which boasts 150 wineries north of Sydney.
 With rolling hills of National Parks and vast history from the wine region, a definite visit for wine lovers.

 Further up the coast towards, Coffs Harbor, in the north coast of NSW, has beaches, an amusement park, wales, wildlife and coral reefs.
 A town which is growing into a city.